YYL7/Projects/Applied Regression Analysis/README.md

 4.1 Logistic Regression Model

 Firstly, I built logistic regression model with all numerical variables.
 Then I dropped variable of race, based on previous mosaic plot, we know that race doesn't affet much.
 After that, I dropped those p value more than 0.5, which is high, including variables of LikeF,AttractiveM,SincereM,SincereF,IntelligentM,IntelligentF and SharedInterestsM, and SharedInterestsF.
 Lastly, I dropped AgeF,FunM  and AmbitiousM for the same reason of high p value.
-So our final model was built by the remaining variables, including LikeM ,PartnerYesM,PartnerYesF,AttractiveF,FunF, AmbitiousF
+So our final model was built by the remaining variables, including LikeM ,PartnerYesM,PartnerYesF,AttractiveF,FunF and AmbitiousF.

 The final model:

 P(have a second date|LikeM ,PartnerYesM,PartnerYesF,AttractiveF,FunF, AmbitiousF)=
   e^(-10.5161+0.4940(LikeM)+0.3416(PartnerYesM)+0.2693(PartnerYesF)+0.3486(FunF)- 0.3047(AmbitiousF))/
  (1+e^(-10.5161+0.4940(LikeM)+0.3416(PartnerYesM)+0.2693(PartnerYesF)+0.3486(FunF)- 0.3047(AmbitiousF)))

 4.2 Log-Likelihood Test for Overall Model